-UN Global Compact Principle Description of implementation and outcomes UN SDGs Human rights Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights Principle 2: make sure that they are not complicit in human rights abuses KMs exclusion policy, p.
+UNGC Principle Description of implementation and outcomes UN SDGs Human rights Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights Principle 2: make sure that they are not complicit in human rights abuses KMs exclusion policy, p.
 10 Communication on progress Report, p.
-23 8 DECEST WORK AND TECHNING GRAVITY TO INC. STORAGE NATIONAL STORAGE NATION Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining Principle 4: The elimination of all forms of forced and compulsory labour Principle 5: The effective abolition of child labour and Principle 6: The elimination of discrimination in respect of employment and occupation KMs exclusion policy, p.
+23 8 ESCENT WORK AND ECONOMIC CRIWTH TIME TIME TO ADD STRONG PSTITUTIONS Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining Principle 4: The elimination of all forms of forced and compulsory labour Principle 5: The effective abolition of child labour and Principle 6: The elimination of discrimination in respect of employment and occupation KMs exclusion policy, p.
 10 Communication on progress Report, p.
-23 10 HERALITES 10 Environment Principle 7: Businesses should support a precautionary approach to environmental challenges Principle 8: Undertake initiatives to promote greater environmental responsibility Principle 9: Encourage the development and diffusion of environmentally friendly technologies KMs exclusion policy, p.10 KMs business areas measures and metrics, p.
-11-22 TCFD report, separate paper Communication on progress report, p.
-23 13 CLIMATE ACTION CONSTRUCTION 14 MATER MATER MATER ACTION ACTI Anti-Corruption Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.
+23 10 HEDINGED REQULITES 3 GOOD RELITING MOD VELLERING MOD VELLERING Environment Principle 7: Businesses should support a precautionary approach to environmental challenges Principle 8: Undertake initiatives to promote greater environmental responsibility Principle 9: Encourage the development and diffusion of environmentally friendly technologies KMs exclusion policy, p.10 KMs business areas measures and metrics, p.
+11-22 Communication on progress report, p.
+23 13 CEIMATE Action 14 Image: State of the stat Anti-Corruption Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.
 KMs exclusion policy, p.
 10 Communication on progress report, p.
-23 16 PEACE JUSTICE AND STROME NUTITIONS
+23 16 PEACE JUSTICE AND STRONG